Heroku Ruby Support

 file contains a railties

-gem, and the gem version is greater than or equal to 5.0.0.beta, and less than 6.0.0.
+gem, and the gem version is 5.0.0.beta and greater, and earlier than 6.0.0.
 Apps recognized as Rails 5.x apps are denoted with a -----> Ruby/Rails app detected

 at deploy-time.